- Practical & Realistic Training

 - Mark, an approved trainer by the French National Snow & Avalanche Association (ANENA), International Mountain Leader and Mountaineering Instructor.

-- Introductory, Intermediate courses and full day courses in the French Alps – Courchevel, Meribel and more …
+- Introductory, Intermediate courses and full-day courses in the French Alps: Courchevel, Meribel and the Tarentaise.

 - Learn to effectively use an avalanche transceiver (or “beeper”), avalanche probe and snow shovel.

 - Don’t leave it until a friend or member of your family is buried, get some professional avalanche training now.

 - Avalanche Training Essentials Course – this course is for those who want avalanche training before skiing off-piste, going ski touring or snowshoe walking.
 The training course covers the essential topics needed to reduce the risk of being involved in an avalanche incident.

 - Avalanche Awareness Talks – I offer a multimedia talk to inform and educate.

 - Private courses at dates to suite you for individuals, groups of friends, families, etc. Please see my “Private Guiding” page for my fees.

 Why take an avalanche search and rescue training course?